View AIFL’s Partners For Democracy Awards 50th Anniversary Gala Journal | VISIT aifl.org/gala

 AIFL welcomes back the Israeli cities of Haifa and Modi’in to its Youth Ambassador Student Exchange Program.

 2021 | 50 Years of Impact

-For 50 years, AIFL has enhanced the bonds of friendship between the people of the United States and Israel by engaging and educating people of all ages, faiths, ethnic backgrounds and political orientations to better understand the common foundations of both countries.
+For over 50 years, AIFL has enhanced the bonds of friendship between the people of the United States and Israel by engaging and educating people of all ages, faiths, ethnic backgrounds and political orientations to better understand the common foundations of both countries.
 These common bonds sustain deep and long-term friendships.